chauff/cse1500-web-transcripts/Lecture-6.md

  ```

  Once a string pattern is coded, you can simply open the browser, and test different routes, receiving a *Yes!* for a matching route and a *No!* for a non-matching route.

-:point_up: Note, that the pattern above is called a **string pattern** (it is surrounded by quotation marks).
-Beyond string patterns, we have regular expressions that contain many more options to create complex patterns (e.g. patterns that end in a particular suffix or patterns matching all numbers with three digits or .... the options are endless).
-In this course, we stick to string patterns only.

 ### Routing parameters